 Whether or not you should use Blast will depend on your own financial goals and habits.
 That being said, you should take into account the pros and cons below to help you make up your mind.

 - You can make money simply by playing games.

 - Money in your Blast account is FDIC-insured up to $250,000 and earns an interest rate of 2%.

-- You can potentially earn up to $1,000 in one week’s time, though this is challenging.
+- You can potentially earn up to $50 each day that you use the app, though this is challenging.